College of Natural Sciences and Mathematics > Department of Chemistry > Chemistry, PhD

 - Letters of recommendation are also given considerable weight in the evaluation process.

-- Students who did not earn a prior degree from a U.S. institution or a country where English is the medium of instruction (see list here ) must meet minimum test scores to demonstrate English language proficiency.
-To learn more, visit: http://www.uh.edu/graduate-school/international-students/.
-International applications also require an application fee.
+- Students who did not earn a prior degree from a U.S. institution or a country where English is the medium of instruction (see list here) must meet minimum test scores to demonstrate English language proficiency.
+To learn more, visit: http://www.uh.edu/graduate-school/international-students/ and International applications also require an application fee.

 - Admission to our graduate program is based on a competitive selection process.
 Meeting the minimum requirements published does not guarantee admission to our program.
 All applicants’ credentials are evaluated by the admissions committee using a broad range of criteria, including: